emacs-vs/ts-docstr/README.md

 ### ❓ How to create a docstring parser?

+> ⚠ The best way to learn how a parser works is to look into other files in
+> `/langs` folder from the project root.

 All parsers are defined in the `/langs` folder from the project root.
 The file is named with the prefix `ts-docstr-` followed by the `language name`.
 For example, if you want to create a parser for the `C` programming languge; the